InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     > If your game needs to share complex logic or data across multiple scenes, you may create a subclass of `OKGameCoordinator`.

+    > **SwiftUI (iOS/iPadOS, macOS, tvOS):** You may use `@StateObject var gameCoordinator` as an instance variable of `ContentView` if you do not require it to be a global value.
+The `@StateObject` property wrapper ensures that the coordinator is not recreated whenever the view hierarchy is updated.

 3. Presenting OctopusKit content in your view hierarchy requires different steps depending on whether you use SwiftUI or AppKit/UIKit:

     * **SwiftUI (iOS/iPadOS, macOS, tvOS):** Add a `OKContainerView` and pass the game coordinator as an `environmentObject` to it: